-Ranking next in terms of importance, our Ease of Use rating metric accounted for 25% of the total score.
-This consisted of evaluating how easy it was to transition between different flooring types, each vacuum's maximum reach, and its noise levels, as well as how closely it could clean next to an edge or under furniture.
-The Animal 2 scored reasonably well, earning a 6 out of 10 — tying for the runner-up position with the bulk of the pack.
+Ranking next in terms of importance, this metric accounted for 25% of the total score.
+Testing for this category consisted of evaluating how easy it was to transition between different flooring types, each vacuum's maximum reach, its noise levels, and how closely it could clean next to an edge or under furniture.
+This was the weakest metric for the Animal 2, though it certainly wasn't the worst of the bunch.

-Out of all the models, the Dyson Ball Animal 2 makes it the easiest to switch between hard and soft flooring.
+The Animal 2 makes it super easy to switch between hard and soft flooring.
 This model automatically adjusts the height, as well as having an option to disable the rotating brush.
 It also did well in our edging test, collecting almost all of the debris.

-This vacuum is a little on the loud side, especially when it is on carpet, reading 76 dBa on the SPL meter — the third-loudest of the entire group.
+This vacuum is a little on the loud side, especially when it is on carpet, reading 76 dBa on the SPL meter, among the louder readings in our lineup, though not by much.

-Tying for the second highest score of the entire group, the Ball Animal 2 did very well in our Handling metric.
-To assess this, we rated and compared the pushing and pulling effort, the maneuverability, and the ease at cleaning a flight of stairs.
+The Animal did well here.
+To assess this, we rated and compared the pushing and pulling effort, the maneuverability, and the ease of cleaning a flight of stairs.
 Altogether, these three tests accounted for 20% of the total score.

 Hard Surface Cleaning

-The Ball Animal 2 did well in the Hard Surface Cleaning set of tests, but not the best — once again finishing runner-up to the Shark Rotator with its score of 7 out of 10.
-We once again used rice, flour, oats, and cereal as our test messes, conducting each of these tests on a section of laminate hardwood floor.
+The Ball Animal 2 did well in these tests too, but not the best.
+We once again used rice, flour, oats, and cereal, conducting each of these tests on a section of laminate hardwood floor.
 This vacuum automatically adjusts the height for hard floors and we turned the brush off for all of these tests.

-The Dyson Ball Animal 2 resumed its solid performance in our cereal test, collecting all of the Cheerios in a single pass.
-We were somewhat skeptical at first, as the Dyson initially piled them up instead of sucking them up, but shifted part way through and collected every single Cheerio.
-This vacuum finished out our test with a solid score, cleaning the vast majority of oats in a single pass, with only a light cleanup pass required to finish the job.
+The Animal resumed its solid performance in our cereal test, collecting all of the Cheerios in a single pass.
+We were somewhat skeptical at first, as the vacuum initially piled them up instead of sucking them away, but it shifted partway through and collected every single Cheerio.
+This vacuum also cleaned up the vast majority of the oats in a single pass, with only a light cleanup pass required to finish the job.

-The final metric in this test, Pet hair, takes credit for the remaining 10% of the total score.
-True to its name, the Dyson Ball Animal 2 did exceptionally well in this test, tying for the top score with its 9 out of 10.
-This vacuum collected the second highest amount of hair, only rivaled by the Shark Navigator Deluxe.
+The final metric in our tests, pet hair, takes credit for the remaining 10% of each total score.
+True to its name, the Ball Animal 2 did exceptionally well in this test, collecting 94% of the hair.
 We tested this by spreading 5 grams of pet hair from a local groomer out on medium-pile carpet, then pressing it in with a floor roller.

-Loaded with technology and other features, the Dyson Ball Animal 2 is priced as a top of the line, premium vacuum.
-However, it is hard to recommend this model when it was outperformed by a substantially less expensive model.
+Loaded with technology and other features, the Dyson Ball Animal 2 is priced as a top-of-the-line, premium vacuum.
+However, it is hard to recommend this model when it was outperformed by substantially less expensive models.

 — David Wise and Austin Palmer